mitmproxy/mitmproxy/clients/javascript/docs/BrowserUpProxyApi.md

 import BrowserUpMitmProxyClient from 'browserup-mitmproxy-client';

 let apiInstance = new BrowserUpMitmProxyClient.BrowserUpProxyApi();
-let time = 56; // Number | The time used for comparison
-let name = "name_example"; // String | The unique name for this verification operation let matchCriteria = new BrowserUpMitmProxyClient.MatchCriteria(); // MatchCriteria | Match criteria to select requests - response pairs for size tests apiInstance.verifySLA(time, name, matchCriteria, (error, data, response) => {
+let time = null; // Object | The time used for comparison let name = null; // Object | The unique name for this verification operation let matchCriteria = new BrowserUpMitmProxyClient.MatchCriteria(); // MatchCriteria | Match criteria to select requests - response pairs for size tests apiInstance.verifySLA(time, name, matchCriteria, (error, data, response) => {
   if (error) {